-Gunwale: The top edges of the sides of your boat.
+Gunwale: The top edges of the sides of a boat.

-Beam: The width of your boat at it’s widest point.
+Beam: The width of a boat at its widest point.

 Memory Tip: Can’t remember which side of your boat is ‘port’ or ‘starboard’?
 Use this rule of thumb: The word ‘port’ has four letters.
 So does the word ‘left’.
 This trick should help you to remember that port is always the left side of the boat when you’re seated and looking forward!
 (LEFT/PORT)

 Definitions: Parts of a PWC